-Alternatively, the model can also describe knowledge acquisition by a single decision-maker over time, with the crucial assumption that the decision-maker is not forward-looking.
-For example, we may consider an aspiring computer programmer's choices of what classes to take or blogs to read.
-Here, too, investment in certain skills (e.g., abstract math classes) may not be immediately useful, but may allow the individual to learn faster in future courses (e.g., algorithms).
-Our paper then characterizes the cases in which a student who "only wants to learn things that are useful right now" will nevertheless eventually end up developing his abilities as fast as a student who recognized in advance the complementarities across courses.
+Second, although we have focused on research as the leading interpretation of the framework, the model is relevant to other settings of knowledge acquisition where: (1) information is passed down across time/generations, and (2) information acquisition is myopic at each period.
+For example, we may consider a sequence of managers within a company (or politicians within a state) who seek only to maximize profits during their tenure, but acquire information that has externalities for future managers.
+Alternatively, we may consider knowledge acquisition by a single decision-maker over time, e.g. an aspiring computer programmer's choices of what classes to take or blogs to read.
+Here, too, investment in certain skills (e.g., abstract math classes) may not be immediately useful, but may allow the individual to learn faster in future courses (e.g., an algorithms course).
+Our paper characterizes the cases in which a student who "only learns things that are useful right now" will nevertheless end up developing his abilities as fast as a student who recognized in advance the complementarities across courses.

-Finally, while we have described our setting as choice between information sources, a similar model may consider choice between complementary actions.
-The concepts we have developed here of efficient information aggregation and learning traps have natural analogues in that setting (i.e., actions that maximize society's long-term welfare, versus those that do not).
+Finally, while we consider choice between information sources, a more general model may consider choice between complementary actions.
+The concepts of efficient information aggregation and learning traps have natural generalizations (i.e., actions that maximize society's long-term welfare, versus those that do not).
 Relative to the general setting, we study here a class of complementarities that are micro-founded in correlated signals.
 It is an interesting question of whether and how the forces we find here generalize to other kinds of complementarities.